 In addition, the symptoms of TD can be similar to several other conditions.
-Disease and conditions that also cause abnormal movements include:
+Disease and conditions that also cause atypical movements include:

-Part of your doctor’s job when diagnosing TD is sifting through associated conditions and similar conditions that may be confused for TD.
+Part of your doctor’s efforts in diagnosing TD is going through associated conditions and similar conditions that may be confused for TD.
 A history of using neuroleptic medications helps set possible cases of TD apart from other causes, but it’s not always that simple.

 Symptoms of TD may take time to appear.
-They may show up as soon as six weeks after you begin taking the drug.
-They can also take many more months, even years.
+They may show up in a few weeks after you begin taking the drug.
+They can also take many more months or even years.
 That’s why diagnosing TD can be difficult.

 If symptoms appear after you’ve taken the medication, your doctor may not put the drug and the diagnosis together as quickly.
 However, if you’re still using the medication, a diagnosis may be a bit easier.

 Before your doctor makes a diagnosis, they’ll want to conduct a physical exam.
 During this exam, they’ll measure your movement abilities.
-Your doctor will mostly likely use a scale called the Abnormal Involuntary Movement Scale (AIMS).
-The AIMS scale is a five-point measurement that helps them measure three things:
+Your doctor will most likely use a scale called the Abnormal Involuntary Movement Scale (AIMS).

 - the severity of your movements